ckuelker/quick-guide-en-us/Dev/Python/Package/packaging-python-projects.md

 - zsh
 - setuptools
 - wheel
+- Local Package Testing
 description: Packaging Python projects with setuptools

 ---

-This document describes briefly the process to package Python projects.
-It follows the Python Software Foundation [packaging tutorial] that uses [setuptools].
-Setuptools is a collection of enhancements to the Python distribution utilities that allow you to more easily build and distribute Python distributions, especially ones that have dependencies on other packages.
-For details on how to use the [setuptools] see the [documentation of setuptools].
+This document briefly describes the process of packaging Python projects.
+It follows the Python Software Foundation's [Packaging Tutorial], which uses [setuptools].
+Setuptools is a collection of extensions to the Python distribution utilities that allow you to more easily build and distribute Python distributions, especially those that have dependencies on other packages.
+For details on how to use the [setuptools], see the [setuptools documentation].

 ## Example Test Package

 ### Create Account

-Because [TestPyPI] has a separate database from the live PyPI, you’ll need a separate user account for specifically for TestPyPI.
-[Create an account on test.pypi.org] to [register an account] with a valid mail address.
+Because [TestPyPI] has a separate database from the live PyPI, you'll need a separate user account specifically for TestPyPI.
+[Create an account at test.pypi.org to [register an account] with a valid email address.

-Go to the [token section] of your account and create a new API token; don’t limit its scope to a particular project, since you are creating a new project.
+Go to the [Token Section] of your account and create a new API token; do not restrict it to a specific project, as you are creating a new project.

-Since we will use `twine` copy the API token to `$HOME/.pypirc`.
-However this will not hinder to be asked about it.
-So maybe it is useless, but mentioned in your token section of your test account.
+Since we will be using `twine`, copy the API token to `$HOME/.pypirc`.
+However, this will not prevent you from being asked for it.
+So it may be useless, but mention it in the token section of your test account.

 ```
 [pypi]